 Riker Danzig's Project Finance Group has played a central role in the financing of many major projects in New Jersey.
 These have included the sale and leaseback of the Merrill Creek Reservoir, the financing by issuance of public and private debt and sale and leaseback of a resource recovery plant in Gloucester County, solid waste transfer stations in Morris County and cogeneration facilities in Trenton, Elmwood Park, Kenilworth, West Deptford and Linden and the sale/leaseback of a national pipeline system.
 These transactions, which involved more than $1 billion, often required filings with or approvals of the New Jersey Board of Public Utilities (BPU), the New Jersey Department of Environmental Protection and the New Jersey Division of Taxation, as well as a myriad of other state and local permits and approvals.

-Overseen by partners from these various practice areas, a team has been created within the firm to analyze and address the often far-reaching issues raised in project financings and to efficiently conduct the extensive "due diligence" that may be necessary in order to provide the opinions requested.
+Overseen by partners from these various practice areas, a team has been created within the Firm to analyze and address the often far-reaching issues raised in project financings and to efficiently conduct the extensive "due diligence" that may be necessary in order to provide the opinions requested.

 Environmental Law Practice

-In addition to advising on ISRA matters, the firm's environmental lawyers frequently work in conjunction with our real estate and corporate attorneys on a broad range of regulatory and administrative issues affecting real estate development, business acquisition and financing arrangements.
+In addition to advising on ISRA and related matters, the Firm's environmental lawyers frequently work in conjunction with our real estate and corporate attorneys on a broad range of regulatory and administrative issues affecting real estate development, business acquisition and financing arrangements.
 This experience is particularly valuable in enabling the environmental attorneys to perform the extensive "due diligence" necessary to assure compliance with law by the projects involved in the various financings and to issue the legal opinion assuring compliance with laws.
-The firm has extensive practices before the New Jersey Department of Environmental Protection and the United States Environmental Protection Agency involving water, air, waste and related permits, and has handled many matters before the United States Army Corps of Engineers.
+The Firm has extensive practices before the New Jersey Department of Environmental Protection and the United States Environmental Protection Agency involving water, air, waste and related permits, and has handled many matters before the United States Army Corps of Engineers.
 We counsel numerous clients on their environmental compliance obligations with these and other federal and New Jersey regulatory agencies.

 Real Estate Law Practice